cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 Of course, it should be a temporary solution as this scenario is *not* heavily tested, and as you'll miss new features and bug fixes.

-### Solution 4: no validation (dirty)

-In some special scenarios, like development-only code, it could be painful to manage validation.

-So version 7 of the lib introduces a new `getUnsafeItem()` method, which is the same as the `getItem()` method from previous versions, where validation was optional.
-**You can easily do a search/replace**.

-Note this a dirty, unsecure and error-prone solution, **you should *not* use it in production code**, and it could be removed in future versions.
-Also, it could raise warnings when linting, as this method as been flagged as deprecated.

 ## More documentation

 - [Full changelog for v7](../CHANGELOG.md)